 Next, apply a hydrating eye cream under the eye.
 Schultz says, “Put your eye creams in the fridge overnight so that when you wake up and prep your skin, the coldness will reduce swelling.”
 Schultz is also a fan of retinoids at night to diffuse fine lines and prevent excess wrinkles over time.

-As for dark circles (which can make eyes look sunken), use concealer.
+Before you apply concealer, consider using Goldfaden MD Bright Eyes to further reduce dark circles.
+Dark circles (which can make eyes look sunken), use concealer.
 Chambers says, “Dark circles tend to be a greenish/blue, so you want to use something peachy to chance it out.
 The pale concealer in the wrong tone can make the dark circles more prominent.”

 As we age, our eyelids can become more hooded, and the skin may get oiler, so applying an eyelid primer is essential.
 It gives shadow a solid base to adhere to so that it lasts longer.